milim2/LectureChoice_Java/README.md

 # Course Inventory ![CI status](https://img.shields.io/badge/build-passing-brightgreen.svg)

-Class Inventory is a Java project for dealing with the course CRUD process
+Course Inventory is a Java project for dealing with the course CRUD process

 ## Installation